China stocks end higher, boosted by small caps

 That is likely to add to economists' consensus view that China's economy is in a protracted but gradual slowdown and not facing an imminent hard landing.
 But any signs of a more marked slowdown could spark fresh selling in global markets.

-Most sectors rose at the close, but the CSI300 Banks Index .CSI300BI ended down 0.3 percent.
+Most sectors rose at the close, but the CSI300 Banks Index ended down 0.3 percent.